ankargren/package_notes/README.md

 AC_OUTPUT
 ```

 Then run `autoconf` in the folder where `configure.ac` is saved.
 Copy the `configure` file to the package root.
+If it doesn't show up as an executable, run `chmod +x ~/path/to/file`.

 ## Makevars.in